nirbhayph/WeatherFox/README.md

 - If you are new to react, you may first go to https://github.com/facebook/create-react-app to learn more.
 - Now change your directory to the cloned repository.

-If you want to try it out in devloper mode
+If you want to try it out in developer mode
 ```
 npm install
 npm start